fossabot/svogv/src/forms/README.md

 You get three parts (at least, this list will grow quickly):

 * FormValidatorService -- a static class to build reactive forms
-* Editor -- the universal editor component
+* AcEditor and AcAutoForm -- the universal editor component (single and complete form)
-* Decorators -- a set of decorators to manage the behavior of properties
+* Decorators -- a set of decorators to manage the behavior of properties (@Required() etc.)

 ### More to read